 One of the Best Bond ETFs is iShares US Treasury Bond ETF (GOVT)

-- Firstly, this fund provides with the best Yield in the Intermediate category
+- Firstly, this fund provides the best Yield in the Intermediate category

-- However, after accounting for Inflation like most of the below Funds, GOVT ETF yields negative Real Return e.g. Annual Yield is 0.8% while 7 Year Inflation Rate (above tables) is close to 1.5%
+- However, after accounting for Inflation like most of the below Funds, GOVT ETF yields negative Real Return e.g. Annual Yield is 1.5% while 7 Year Inflation Rate is 2.5%

-- Also, there is also a risk on under-performance should Inflation come back
+- Also, there is also a risk of under-performance should Inflation come back

-- In conclusion, this is why I currently prefer the Aggregate Funds (Category #1)
+- In conclusion, this is why I marginally prefer the Aggregate Funds (Category #1)

 Read more about risks and returns you can expect from US Treasury Bonds in 2020